 As an administrator, you are able to access Organization Settings.
 Here you are able to update the platform at a global level.

-Using the Batch Invite feature, you can upload a .CSV file (CSV references 'comma separate values'.
-It is a non-stylized version of an excel file) containing employee's profile information en-bulk.
+Using the Batch Invite feature, you can upload a .CSV file containing employee's profile information en-bulk.
 This also allows you to populate the platform with ghost users until they register.
-This ensures your objectives can have owners and your ORG chart can be organized even prior to rolling out 7Geese to the rest of your team.
+This ensures your objectives can have owners and your org chart can be organized even prior to rolling out 7Geese to the rest of your team.

 Prepping Your .CSV file

-If you're unfamiliar with working with the .CSV extension is a plain text file with a list of data.
+If you're unfamiliar with working with the .CSV extension: itis a plain text file with a list of data.
 Each new line in a csv file creates a new record when you upload.

 The batch import feature allows you to import the following user profile information en-mass, without having to individually invite employees via the People tab.
 You can upload: